onewelcome/identity-cloud-documentation/docs/products/access/topics/end-user-support/user-management/user-management.md

 This section should be empty unless a client has not yet exchanged the Access Grant for an Access Token.
 This might be in case a client is configured improperly or when a device is suffering with network connectivity issues.

 ### Mobile devices
-Shows the mobile devices that a user has connected with Onegini Access.
+Shows the mobile devices that a user has connected with OneWelcome Access.
 It also shows the application to which this mobile registration is linked.

-Modifications on mobile devices for a user are allowed for users of the Onegini Admin console with the role `admin`.
+Modifications on mobile devices for a user are allowed for users of the OneWelcome Admin console with the role `admin`.

 ![Mobile devices](img/mobile-devices.png)